hdsdi3g/linux-springboot-packager/README.md

   - coreutils
   - shadow-utils (useradd)
   - diffutils (cmp)
   - Java 11+
-- Liquibase (if the project needs automatic persistence deployement).
+  - Liquibase (if the project needs automatic persistence deployment).
+- Windows 10 (11 not tested)
+  - Requirements for WinSW, if needed
+  - Admin rights
+  - Java 11+

-You can use [``linux-app-packager``](https://github.com/hdsdi3g/linux-app-packager) for build off-line specific installers for Java and Liquibase.
+You can use [``linux-app-packager``](https://github.com/hdsdi3g/linux-app-packager) for build off-line specific installers for Java and Liquibase, only on Linux.

 ## Script usage